Xilinx/PYNQ/docs/source/pynq_overlays/logictools_overlay.rst

 * Boolean Generator
 * Trace Analyzer

+Each block is configured using a textual description specified in Python.
+No compilation of the configuration is required.
+This means a configuration can be loaded directly to the generator and run immediately.

 Pattern Generator
 -----------------

-The *Pattern Generator* can be programmed to generate and stream digital patterns to the IO pins.
-This can be used as a stimulus to an external circuit.
+The *Pattern Generator* can be configured to generate and stream arbitrary digital patterns to the external IO pins.
+The Pattern Generator can be used as a stimulus to test or control an external circuit.

 Finite State Machine (FSM) Generator
 ------------------------------------

 The *FSM Generator* can create a finite state machine from a Python description.
 The inputs and outputs and states of the FSM can be connected to external IO pins.